-Our Mission: Remote Footprints is a nonprofit organization dedicated to the conservation of biodiversity and remote, roadless areas.
-We are utilizing documentary exploration and experiential outdoor learning as tools to promote a deeper relationship between people and wildlands.
+Our Mission: Remote Footprints is a nonprofit organization dedicated to utilizing experiential outdoor learning and scientific exploration as tools to inspire individuals and families to appreciate biodiversity and remote areas.

 Project Remote.
 We are identifying the remotest locations in each of the 50 United States–and mounting documentary expeditions into them–to generate new knowledge about these special, previously unknown, places.
 Follow us as we learn just how remote America remains in the early 21st century.

-Go Remote.
+Get Outside.
 We offer many resources to help you get outside and experience the joy of being remote.
-Visit this page for questions about remote locations near you, nature-based teaching activities, recommendations for outdoor activities in North Florida, and details about our Ecological Discovery Series and Camping Clinics.
+Visit this page for questions about remote locations near you, citizen science opportunities, and details about our Ecological Discovery Series and Camping Clinics.

-Issues.
-This page is a resource for information about the latest in roadless area conservation issues, summaries of important scientific articles, and opportunities to join the remoteness discussion.
+Take Action.
+This page is a resource for information about the latest in roadless area conservation issues and opportunities to join the remoteness discussion.